gigamonkey/BHSawesome2/_sources/Unit-Sqrt2-Methods/topic-sqrt2-1-using-methods.rst

 A simple example of this kind of method from ``Math`` is the ``sqrt`` method.
-``Math.sqrt`` takes a ``double`` argument and **returns** a ``double`` value which is square root of the argument.
+``Math.sqrt`` takes a ``double`` argument and **returns** a ``double`` value which is the square root of the argument.
 We say that the **return type** of ``sqrt`` is ``double``.
 For example, the square root of 9 is 3 because 3 squared is 9.

 .. note::